 Why Choose New Smile Dentistry for Emergency Dental Care?

 - Same-Day Treatment and Walk-Ins Available

 - Family-Friendly and Spanish-Speaking Team

-How to Handle Common Dental Emergencies
+How We Treat Dental Emergencies

 All dental emergencies need to be handled by a professional, which is why you should always start by calling our dental office.
-Below, you’ll find tips on handling the most common emergencies our office sees, whether it’s for your youngest or oldest family members.
-These tips should help you stabilize your condition before you get to our office.
+Below, you’ll find tips on handling the most common emergencies our dental office sees whether it’s for your youngest or oldest family members.
+These tips should help you stabilize your condition after you call and before you get to our dental office.

 How to Prevent Dental Emergencies

 Prevention is key when it comes to avoiding dental emergencies.
-Brushing and flossing daily as well as visiting our office for biannual checkups and cleanings are both crucial to preventing dental emergencies.
+Brushing and flossing daily as well as visiting our dental office for biannual checkups and cleanings are both crucial to preventing dental emergencies.
 However, it’s also important to never use your teeth as a tool, as this can cause your enamel to wear down and even crack.
-Always wear a mouthguard if you place contact sports and wear a nightguard if you clench or grind your teeth while sleeping.
+Always wear a mouthguard if you play contact sports and wear a nightguard if you clench or grind your teeth while sleeping.

 If you’re like most people, the last thing you want to think about is a dental emergency.
 After all, when one strikes, it can quickly ruin a nice day.
 The reality, though, is that a dental mishap can happen when you least expect it.
 Thus, we strive to help our patients to be as prepared as possible, which starts with a sound educational foundation.
 We’ve taken into account the top five questions that we’re asked in regard to dental emergencies, and we’ve provided the answers.
 Even though we want you to be empowered, you don’t have to face a dental emergency alone.
 If you’re facing any intense pain or other warning signs of trauma, don’t hesitate to contact our office.

 How can I prepare for a dental emergency?